-With Web Intelligence or Webi, you can query your organization's databases using your everyday business terms using an easy-to-use interface.
-You can create simple or very complex reports, and share the information you display with colleagues throughout your enterprise.
+With SAP BI Web Intelligence or Webi powered by SAP HANA, you can query your organization's databases using your everyday business terms using an easy-to-use interface.
+You can create simple or very complex reports using big data sources, and share the information you display with colleagues throughout your enterprise.

 SAP Webi is designed to provide you and your colleagues quick, easy access to useful information.
 As part of your job typically involves making data based decisions, you need the right information available at your fingertips to help you make the right decisions.